smiling689/Huawei-Hackathon/README_EN.md

   ```

 ## Additional Notes
-- **Language choice:** You may implement the core algorithms in a non-Python language (e.g., C/C++, Rust) as long as they expose Python-callable bindings; the official tests invoke the APIs from Python.
+- **Language choice:** **You may implement the core algorithms in a non-Python language** (e.g., C/C++, Rust) as long as they expose Python-callable bindings; the official tests invoke the APIs from Python.
+- **Secret size:** *Baseline implementation* must reject secrets longer than `block_size` by raising `ValueError` (the official unit tests only cover this scenario). *Extended implementation* should handle oversized secrets while satisfying subproblems 1–4; you may adjust or add interfaces as needed.
+Showcase the extended design during demos and presentations, and expect reference checks via extended tests.
 - **Error messages:** Tests assert against specific message fragments, so reproduce the wording shown in the templates.
 - **Field and commitments:** Ensure the field parameters used by `BasicShamir` and `FeldmanVSS` remain consistent with proactive refresh logic, and synchronize commitments during refresh.
 - **Hierarchical thresholds:** Enforce the documented share requirements (HQ + regions, region centers + ≥60% branches, at least three branch shares) and raise errors containing the expected keywords when validation fails.